Healthdirect Free Australian health advice you can count on.

 Respirators can also be used to protect you from bushfire smoke.
 Cloth and surgical masks do not protect you from bushfire smoke.

 Your respirator must fit properly to work well.
 It must form a tight seal around your face.
-It can be difficult to get a tight seal if you have facial hair — even 1 to 2 day-old stubble can prevent a good seal.
+A tight seal can be difficult if you have facial hair — even 1-to-2 day-old stubble can stop a good seal.

 Always follow the manufacturer's instructions when putting on your mask.